 - Course Schedule

 Posted fall, spring and summer periods and includes course codes, titles, credits, meeting times and places and course notes.

 Published annually and is available electronically.
-Outlines policies and procedures governing HSPH students.
+Outlines policies and procedures governing Harvard Chan School students.

-Can be posted on the “ICommons” system available through Instructional Computing.
+Can be posted on the “ICommons/ISite” system available through Instructional Computing.

 - Course Descriptions for all Harvard Faculties

 Compiled annually by each Harvard faculty are available on the web.
 Copies of catalogs can be requested from each faculty’s Registrar’s Office.

 - Departmental Publications

 Compiled and published by various departments and/or degree programs (usually annually) describing concentration and degree requirements.